On this page

 How much does it cost to be involved?

 There is no fee.
 You are responsible for arranging your own transport to and from the Shrine.
 However most other costs are covered by the Shrine.
 You will be issued with a blazer for the duration of the year.
-We will also go on a day trip interstate, with the cost of flights, activities and lunch being covered.
+We will also go on a day trip interstate, with the cost of flights, activities and meals being covered.

 What are the benefits of being a Young Ambassador?